michaelhasey/3D-Building-Segmentation/README.md

 #### 4. Manually Pre-Segment .ply Building Geometry and Resave

-Each .ply building geometry file must be pre-segmented in order to be used for model training and testing.
+Each *.ply* building geometry file must be pre-segmented in order to be used for model training and testing.
 For the project, Rhino3D was used to colorize all points according to building component.
 In this case, 7 building component categories were used to segment the models.
 Categories include: "ground floor", "walls", "extension", "roof", "windows", "chimney" and "front facade".

 ![](readme_images/segment.gif)

-#### 5. Create .pts and .seg files
+#### 5. Create *.pts* and *.seg* files

-Next, the newly created .ply files are then split into two file formats: a .pts file which is a list of coordinates (x,y,z) of all of its 2048 points, and a .seg file which contains the segementation category that corresponds to each individual point (ex. the segmentation category "1" representing "roof" which corresponds to the first point).
-These .pts and .seg files will be used as the final dataset to be input into both the classification and segmentation PointNet model.
+Next, the newly created *.ply* files are then split into two file formats: a *.pts* file which is a list of coordinates $(x,y,z)$ of all of its 2048 points, and a .seg file which contains the segementation category that corresponds to each individual point (ex. the segmentation category "1" representing "roof" which corresponds to the first point).
+These *.pts* and *.seg* files will be used as the final dataset to be input into both the classification and segmentation PointNet model.
 ```
 python "scripts/pts_seg_files.py"
 ```